 Non-residents can drive foreign cars covered by insurance from their home country, as long as the insurance meets the French minimum requirements.
 You need a green card that shows that you have sufficient coverage for your vehicle.

 If you are a French resident, you will need to take out car insurance in France and make sure that your car has a French number plate.
 Citizens from EU countries can continue to use insurance from their home countries.

 Types of car insurance in France

-There are three main types of car insurance in France: third party, third party fire & theft, and fully comprehensive.
+There are three main types of car insurance in France: third-party, third-party fire and theft, and fully comprehensive.

 This is the minimum amount of insurance that you need under French law.
 It insures against damage and injury to all third parties in incidents where you are at fault.
 This includes passengers in your car.

-This is also known as ‘third party plus’.
-This provides standard third party liability coverage plus it will also cover costs to your own car caused by accidental damage, natural disasters or attacks.
-These types of policy usually cover:
+This is also known as third-party plus.
+This provides standard third party liability coverage plus it will also cover costs to your own car caused by accidental damage, natural disasters, or attacks.
+These types of policies usually cover:

 Policies vary between companies, so check your individual policy for any exclusions before signing.